ratify-project/ratify-web/docs/plugins/verifier/notation.md

 > NOTE 2: `verificationCertStores` supersedes `verificationCerts` if both fields are specified.

-> NOTE 3: `verificationCertStores` currently supported values for `trust-store-type` are `ca`, `signingAuthority` and `tsa`(coming soon).
+> NOTE 3: `verificationCertStores` currently supported values for `trust-store-type` are `ca`, `signingAuthority` and `tsa`.
 For backward compatibility, users can either specify the truststore type or omit it, in which case it will default to the ca type.

 > **WARNING!**: Starting in Ratify v1.2.0, the `KeyManagementProvider` resource replaces `CertificateStore`.
 It is NOT recommended to use both `CertificateStore` and `KeyManagementProvider` resources together.
 If using helm to upgrade Ratify, please make sure to delete any existing `CertificateStore` resources.
 For self-managed `CertificateStore` resources, users should migrate to the equivalent `KeyManagementProvider`.
 If migration is not possible and both resources must exist together, please make sure to use DIFFERENT names for each resource type.
 Ratify is configured to prefer `KMP` resources when a matching `CertificateStore` with same name is found.